 After the investigation, the law enforcement authorities arrested the 32-year-old train driver for negligence, and the court charged him with the following charges:

 When the police inquired about the incident, the train driver stated that the train collided with a log that had fallen onto the tracks at a low speed.
-The log resulted in the train’s derailment, causing punctures in the 1,800-gallon diesel fuel tank.
+The record resulted in the train’s derailment, causing punctures in the 1,800-gallon diesel fuel tank.

 The incidents mentioned are some of the few derailment incidents with injuries or more significant environmental impact than the many other train derailments that occur across the country.
 Train derailments are more common than you would like to believe, resulting in serious injuries and even deaths.